One of my stated goals in retirement, after a career in business, was to learn about government. So, four months into retirement, what am I learning?

 This is an interesting topic!
 I had previously read All Those In Favor: Rediscovering the Secrets of Town Meeting and Community by Susan Clark and Frank Bryan, mentioned in my earlier blog post Town Meeting Thoughts.
 I am now reading Real Democracy: The New England Town Meeting and How It Works by Frank Bryan, pictured above.
 This is a great book for learning about democracy as practiced in both Athens, Greece, two thousand five hundred years ago, and in Athens, Vermont, today.

 The image on the cover of Real Democracy is Norman Rockwell’s famous Freedom of Speech painting, inspired by an actual event that he witnessed at a Vermont town meeting.
-The citizens of Arlington, Vermont, held a special town meeting in the summer of 1942 to discuss construction of a new school to replace the one that had burned.
+The citizens of Arlington, Vermont, held a special town meeting in the winter of 1941 to discuss construction of a new school to replace the one that had burned.
 Jim Edgerton was the only person in town opposed to the new school, yet all listened respectfully to him.
 Click here for the story of Norman Rockwell’s memorable Four Freedoms paintings which illustrated the themes in President Franklin Roosevelt’s famous Four Freedoms speech.